 - 1 teaspoon baking soda

-In a large bowl, cream together the butter and peanut butter.
-Add sugars, then beat until fluffy (about 1 minute).
+- In a large bowl, cream together butter and peanut butter.
+Add granulated and brown sugars, then beat until fluffy, about 1 minute.
 Add the egg, milk, and vanilla.
-Beat for another 2 minutes until well combined.
+Beat for another minute.

-Remove dough from refrigerator and allow to sit at room temperature for 10 minutes.
-Scoop dough using a 1 tablespoon scoop or shape by hand into 1 inch balls.
+- Remove dough from refrigerator and shape by hand into 1 inch balls.
 Roll balls in white sugar.

 - Place cookie dough balls 2 inches apart onto a parchment lined baking sheet.
 Press a fork into the balls, creating a crosshatch pattern.
 Bake for 9-11 minutes, or until lightly browned around edges.
 Allow to cool for 5 minutes before removing to a wire rack to cool completely.